-Disclosure on Remuneration

-Principle 8: Clear disclosure of remuneration matters
+Disclosure on Remuneration Principle 8: Clear disclosure of remuneration matters development of the management bench strength to ensure robust talent management and succession planning.

 The Manager adopts the principle that remuneration matters should be sufficiently structured and benchmarked with good market practices to attract qualified talent to grow and manage its business.